Peshkova/istock via Getty Images

 Machine and deep learning algorithms feed on data.
 Data selection, collection and preprocessing, such as filtering, categorization and feature extraction, are the primary factors contributing to a model's accuracy and predictive value.
 Therefore, data aggregation -- consolidating data from multiple sources -- and storage are significant elements of AI applications that influence hardware design.

 Most AI systems run on Linux VMs or as Docker containers.
 Indeed, most popular AI development frameworks and many sample applications are available as prepackaged container images from Nvidia and others.
-Popular applications include:
+Popular applications include the following:

-These have applications in a wide variety of industries, for example:
+These have applications in a wide variety of industries, including the following examples:

-• geologic analysis for oil, for resource extraction by gas and mining companies.
+• Geologic analysis for oil, resource extraction by gas and mining companies.

 Machine and deep learning algorithms require a massive number of matrix multiplication and accumulation floating-point operations.
-The algorithms can perform the matrix calculations in parallel, which makes ML and DL similar to the graphics calculations like pixel shading and ray tracing that are greatly accelerated by graphics processor units (GPUs).
+The algorithms can perform the matrix calculations in parallel, which makes ML and deep learning similar to the graphics calculations like pixel shading and ray tracing that are greatly accelerated by GPUs.

-However, unlike CGI graphics and imagery, ML and DL calculations often don't require double-precision (64-bit) or even single-precision (32-bit) accuracy.
-This allows for a further boost in performance by reducing the number of floating-point bits used in the calculations.
-So, although early deep learning research used off-the-shelf GPU accelerator cards for nearly the past decade, the leading GPU manufacturer, Nvidia, has built a separate product line of data center GPUs tailored to scientific and AI workloads.
+However, unlike CGI graphics and imagery, ML and deep learning calculations often don't require double-precision (64-bit) or even single-precision (32-bit) accuracy.
+This enables a further boost in performance by reducing the number of floating-point bits used in the calculations.
+Early deep learning research used off-the-shelf GPU accelerator cards for the past decade.
+Now, companies like Nvidia have a separate product line of data center GPUs tailored to scientific and AI workloads.

 System requirements and components